Untangling Race From Hair

 “And I’m thinking, OK, cool, that explains skin color and why I’m brown,” recalls Lasisi.
 “But what about hair?”

 As a Black woman, Lasisi saw the parallels between skin and hair immediately.
 Both are highly racialized physical traits that are frequently stigmatized, especially in Western societies with white majority populations, where culture is still weighted by Eurocentric beauty standards.
+In this article, white is styled lowercase throughout, contrary to SAPIENS’ house style, at the request of the author.
 Black women often feel pressured to alter their hair, especially in settings and institutions that may deem their appearances “inappropriate” or “unprofessional,” like schools and workplaces.
 That stigma is even present in the language people use to discuss these traits: Dark and light have value connotations, and Black hair is often described with demeaning adjectives like “kinky,” “frizzy,” or “woolly.”

 After that revelatory class, Lasisi went to her professor, to postdoctoral researchers, to anyone she could find, to ask about the evolution of hair diversity and why human hair looks and feels the way it does.
 Nobody had an answer.
 One postdoc took her under his wing and suggested, “Maybe this should be your undergraduate thesis.”